Chevrolet Vega: Engine

 Serious problems with the engine led to a redesign for 1976–1977.
 Marketed as the Dura-Built 140, the new engine had improved coolant pathways, redesigned cylinder head with quieter hydraulic valve lifters, longer-life valve stem seals that reduced oil consumption by 50%, and redesigned water pump, head gasket, and thermostat.
 Warranty was upgraded to five years or 60000 mi.
 In 1977 a pulse-air system was added to meet stricter 1977 U.S. exhaust emission regulations and the engine paint color (used on all Chevrolet engines) changed from orange to blue.

-In August 1975, Chevrolet conducted an endurance test of three Vegas powered by Dura-Built engines, advertised as a "60,000 miles in 60 days Durability Run".
+In August 1975, Chevrolet conducted an endurance test of three Vegas powered by Dura-Built 140 engines, advertised as a "60,000 miles in 60 days Durability Run".

 Supervised by the United States Auto Club, three pre-production 1976 hatchback coupes with manual transmissions and air conditioning were driven non-stop for 60000 mi in 60 days through the deserts of California and Nevada by nine drivers, covering a total of 180000 mi.
 With the sole failure a broken timing belt, Vega project engineer Bernie Ernest said GM felt "very comfortable with the warranty."

-Motor Trend said "Chevrolet chose the 349-mile Southwestern desert route in order to show the severely criticized engine and cooling system had been improved in the 1976 model."
 In ambient temperatures between 99 °F and 122 °F the cars lost 24 USoz of coolant (normal evaporation under the conditions) during the 180,000 miles.
 They averaged 28.9 mpgus and used one quart of oil per 3,400 miles.
 Driving expenses averaged 2.17 cents per mile.
 One of the cars went on display at the 1976 New York Auto Show.
 The 1976 Vega was marketed as a durable and reliable car.